johnymontana/flat-graph/README.md

 # Flat Graph GitHub Action

-Flat Graph is a GitHub action designed to be a companion to the [Flat Data GitHub action](https://octo.github.com/projects/flat-data) for regularly scraping data from a URL and enablles import into a Neo4j graph database using on Cypher.
+Flat Graph is a GitHub action designed to be a companion to the [Flat Data GitHub action](https://octo.github.com/projects/flat-data) for regularly scraping data from a URL and enables import into a Neo4j graph database using on Cypher.

 ## Why would I want to use this?